 - Methods for disposing of condensate vary according to local codes.
 Refer to local codes or authority having jurisidiction for restrictions and proper condensate disposal requirements. - The drain pan that is supplied with this air handler contains a primary and secondary drain fitting.
-The condensate is drained from the unit through two 3/4" female pipe fittings located on the front side of the unit as shown in Figure 6. - The drain pan MUST be drained with field supplied tubing and looped to form a trap.
-Both drain tubes must have - NOTES:

-1. The drain lines must maintain a downward slope to ensure proper condensate drainage.
+The condensate is drained from the unit through two 3/4" female pipe fittings located on the front side of the unit as shown in Figure 5. - The drain pan must be drained with field supplied tubing or pvc pipe and adequately trapped.
+Both drain tubes must have a minimum diameter of 3/4" and be trapped separately.
+IMPORTANT: Failure to install a trap may result in condensation overflowing the drain pan, resulting in substantial water damage to surrounding area. - Route both lines to a suitable drain, avoiding sharp bends and pinching of the lines.
+The drain should maintain a minimum horizontal slope in the direction of discharge of not less than 1" vertical for every 10 ft of horizontal run.